avr-llvm/llvm/README.md

 As the project is still very much in development, it is likely that you will encounter bugs.
 If you think you've found one, submit an issue - we're aiming for AVR-LLVM to eventually be a production-quality compiler backend, so bugs will not be tolerated.

-See `AVR_SUPPORT.md` for a list of supported instructions.

 AVR-related code can be found in `lib/Target/AVR`.